perladvent/perldotcom/content/article/_pub_2008_01_18_how-to-tell-your-perl-story.md

       "oscon",
       "perl-conference"
    ],
+   "categories" : "Community",
+   "date" : "2008-01-18T00:00:00-08:00",
+   "slug" : "/pub/2008/01/18/how-to-tell-your-perl-story.html",
-   "title" : "How to Tell Your Perl Story (at OSCON)" }
+   "title" : "How to Tell Your Perl Story (at OSCON)", "draft" : null,
+   "thumbnail" : null,
+   "description" : "brian d foy is the author of Mastering Perl, now available in its second edition, as well as several other Perl books.
+As the founder of Perl mongers, he's been active in the Perl community for almost 20 years.
+Ever..."
+}